Not sure which bathroom tap you need? We explain the differences between different tap types, so you can work out which is right for you.

 Mixer taps are generally better for those who use their baths frequently, as you can mix the flow to the desired temperature before allowing your bath to fill up.
 This is a safer option for families with small children, where filling the bath with scalding hot water first could be dangerous.
 To improve safety even further there is the option of a thermostatic bath mixer tap, ensuring a consistent water temperature.

-Escala waterfall bath mixer tap - a contemporary waterfall style bath mixer tap
+The Wye waterfall bath mixer tap—a contemporary waterfall style bath mixer tap

 Monobloc mixer taps